The Lost Boys Club

 The Lost Boys Club were a Dutch pop-punk band from Hilversum, Netherlands.
 Vocalist and guitarist Nick Brummer searched for new band members after the end of pop-punk band Good Things in September 2012, and he found those members in Bart Eijk, Daan Brink and Bas Frishert.
 On December 2 the band announced that Daan Brink won't be able to continue playing for The Lost Boys Club anymore.
 At December 10, The Lost Boys Club introduced their new drummer Danny Bekker, who was active as the drummer for the Dutch metalcore band Smash The Hourglass.
 The band is inspired by the melodies of bands such as Blink-182 and New Found Glory.

 On January 23d the band announced parting ways with Bart, who had to stop playing for The Lost Boys Club due to different priorities.
 After Bart's departure, Kenneth Krieger joined the band on guitars and backing vocals.
 With Kenneth Krieger newly joined to the team, the band released their sophomore album "Hit The Deck!" gaining various reviews over the internet.
 With this album they returned to their pop-punk roots leaving most of their easycore influences behind.
 Shortly after the release, Kenneth and The Lost Boys Club parted ways as Kenneth wanted to pursue a different musical path.
 With long time friend of the band Richard joining the band on guitar, the band released two more singles (Selfie Queen & Last Goodbye).
-After playing one final Dutch tour, the band performed their final, sold out, farewell concert in Eindhoven on March 2017.
+After playing one final Dutch tour, the band performed their final, sold out, farewell concert in Eindhoven in March 2017.